Free Personal Statement Maker

 Example #3 - Personal statement for a career change, does not appear on resume.
 I'm a tenacious customer service professional who can balance competing tasks while maintaining service quality.
 I'm empathetic, focused, and detail-oriented, and I'm skilled at training customers on products and services and increasing client adoption.

-11. How to Write a Strong Personal Statement
+11. How to Write a Personal Statement with Example

-13. How to Write a CV Personal Statement [+4 Real-life Examples]
+13. How to Write a Powerful Personal Statement

 Personal statement do's.
 Tailor your personal statement - utilise the job description to help you highlight exactly what the employer is looking for, highlight the skills and experience it calls for.
 The job description is the blueprint to your personal statement for that role, so try and signpost your abilities from the exact things the employer is looking for.